Lake Whitney State Park

-Lake Whitney State Park is a state park located in Hill County, Texas, near Whitney, Texas.
-The park is 775 acres.
+Lake Whitney State Park is a state park located in Hill County, Texas, United States near Whitney, Texas.
+The 775 acres park opened in 1965 and is managed by the Texas Parks and Wildlife Department.

 History

 Lake Whitney was created in 1951 when the United States Army Corps of Engineers constructed a dam on the Brazos River in order to prevent flooding in downstream communities such as Waco.

 The Texas Parks and Wildlife Department leased 775-acres along the east shore of Lake Whitney for Lake Whitney State Park from the United States Department of the Army in 1954.
-The park opened in 1965.

 A boater pulling into the boat ramp.

 Recreation

 The park has facilities for fishing, swimming, boating, water skiing, nature study, bird watching, and geocaching.
 There are 2.1 mi of trails in the park that can be used for hiking and cycling.
 The park rangers lead nature programs throughout the year.

 Overnight camping facilities include tent and recreational vehicle sites and screened shelters.
 The recreational vehicle sites have water, electricity and sewage hookups available.